Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.txt

 + Roomlogin form that appears when trying to join PW protected rooms can be escaped with the push of a button to return to roomlist if one changes mind of joining the PW protected room
 + upon creating a room - that user gets catapulted automatically to join the room (no need to enter PW if PW protected room was created obviously since it was the creator catapulted into it)
 + TimerID tracking variables are declared globally for easier clearing of them throughout the interface
-+ semantic constants are declared to help the understanding of the code
++ semantic constants are declared to help ease the understanding of the code
 + useful functions used by client.js or server.js are placed within projectFunctions
 + automatic focus is set to both username textfield when loaded, as well as the room lobbyname textfield once that has been loaded
 + if a user left the room - the other user connected to the same room is informed in the chat